Hasbara: Sources for disseminating information

 Various branches of the Israeli government as well as pro-Israeli civil society organizations engage in public diplomacy efforts.
 The Spokesperson's Unit of the Israeli Defense Forces (IDF) plays a central role in the Israeli government's public diplomacy.
 The IDF's English-language Facebook page is one of the most-followed army social media pages worldwide.
 The unit has become Israel's largest spokesperson unit, with more than 400 officers, civilians and soldiers.
 There is also a reserve unit of almost 1,200 soldiers and officers.
 As of 2017, the unit has 15 staff members that are responsible only for the IDF's social media platforms to reach audiences abroad.
 As of 2015, the IDF is active on 30 different social media platforms.

 The Coordinator of Government Activities in the Territories (COGAT), the IDF unit responsible for coordination and liaison with the Palestinian Authority, has a spokesperson's unit of its own as well as its own social media channels in English and Arabic.
 Within the Israeli Prime Minister's Office (PMO), the Government Press Office (GPO), the Public Diplomacy Directorate and the National Information Directorate are involved in public diplomacy efforts.
 The National Information Directorate is in charge of coordinating "the public diplomacy activities of various governmental bodies in foreign and security affairs, and on socioeconomic issues".
 The Public Diplomacy Directorate is responsible for communicating the prime minister's and the government's policies and decisions.
 The directorate is headed by the prime minister's media advisor.

-The Israeli Ministry of Foreign Affairs (MFA) has a Public Diplomacy Directorate.
-"The directorate consists of the Media and Public Affairs Division, the Division for Cultural Affairs and Scientific Cooperation and the Bureau for Religious Affairs and Relations with the Jewish Diaspora.
-The Media and Public Affairs Division comprises one department in charge of 'branding', a department in charge of collecting information, producing visual media content such as videos and drafting policy papers for briefing Israeli missions all around the world, as well as the spokesperson's bureau, which is in charge of the relationship with the press.
-Furthermore, the division also has an academic department and a small department dealing with issues of civil society affairs, especially the battle against BDS.
-Finally, the ministry has also a Digital Diplomacy Department, which is in charge of all digital channels of the ministry."
+The Israeli Ministry of Foreign Affairs (MFA) executes foreign public diplomacy primarily through its Public Diplomacy Directorate.
+The directorate is organized into three main divisions: Media and Public Affairs, Cultural Affairs and Scientific Cooperation, and the Bureau for Religious Affairs and Relations with the Jewish Diaspora.
+Within the Media and Public Affairs Division, specialized departments handle distinct operational areas, including nation branding, intelligence gathering, visual media production, global mission policy briefings, and press relations via the spokesperson's bureau.
+The division also includes departments dedicated to academic outreach and civil society engagement, with a primary focus on countering the Boycott, Divestment and Sanctions movement.
+International online communications and social media operations are managed by the ministry's Digital Diplomacy Department.

 Various pro-Israel civil society organizations and initiatives in Israel and abroad support Israeli public diplomacy efforts.
 Prominent examples are StandWithUs, the American Israel Public Affairs Committee (AIPAC), the Washington Institute for Near East Policy (WINEP), the Anti-Defamation League (ADL), Christians United for Israel (CUFI), the Israel on Campus Coalition, the AMCHA Initiative, and The David Project.
 In 2010, the Israeli Ministry of Information and Diaspora Affairs launched the PR campaign "Masbirim Israel".
 The campaign intended to encourage Israeli citizens to contribute to improving Israel's image by talking with their international contacts about the country.